JAQuent/Questionnaire-Presenter/README.md

 ![](README_files/figure-gfm/mouse_tracker-1.png)<!-- -->

-# Ideas for the future
+# Version and ideas for the future

--   Roadmap for version 2.0.0
+-   Version 2.0.0
-    -   Add resolution to the log
-    -   Add feature that images can be used to all appropriate question types
+    -   Added feature that screen resolution is printed to the log.
+    -   New question type added called `slider_2_images`, which can present two square images side by side with a question and the slider scale.
-    -   Changed length of slider a bit to give more room.
+    -   Changed length of slider a bit to more varied responses.
-    -   Check what input devices (mouse & touche are presented.).
-Check whether this works.
-    -   Rename fileNames to image filenames for better clarity
-    -   Remove imagesWillBeUsed is not needed
-    -   Version controll added to start screen
+    -   Added that the version is displayed at the beginning in right bottom corner.

 -   Features planned some time in the future
-    -   A way to introduce a participant check list.
+    -   Add more image based version of other question types.
     -   A way to further customise the visual appearance (e.g. change background on trials to highlight different questionnaires),
     -   Currently, any extra columns in the input .csv file are not copied